 Sciences Po was founded in 1872 and has long sought to train a merit-based elite for leadership.
 S-P now enrolls about 7500 students each year.
 Its campus, located in Paris’ Saint-Germain-des-Prés district, is composed of 17th- and 18th-century mansions.
 In the words of its former director, the late Richard Descoings, Sciences Po seeks to cultivate “imagination, the capacity for invention and innovation, and the ability to adapt to changing circumstances” in its students.

 The Universitat Pompeu Fabra (UPF) was founded in 1990.
 This public university is located in Catalonia.
 The institution, in the center of Barcelona, has grown to include 7,000 students.
 Committed to civic values and research, UPF takes its name from an individual who worked to standardize the modern Catalan language.
 Pompeu Fabra (1868-1948) wrote many texts such as Normes ortogràfiques (Spelling Rules) and Gramàtica catalana (Catalan Grammar) as well as the 1932 Diccionari general de la llengua catalana (General Dictionary of the Catalan Language).

 Barcelona, with a population of about 1.5 million, is a vibrant European city located on the Mediterranean coast.
 It is the capital of Catalonia and Spain’s second largest city.

-We expect to offer a new German-Turkish Studies program involving METU in 2014.
 This state university was founded in 1956 and is now one of Turkey’s leading international research universities.
 Almost 25,000 students study here in 40 undergraduate programs housed in five faculties and in five Graduate Schools.
 All instruction is offered in English.
 The university, located in Ankara, includes a 3043-hectare forest and Lake Eymir.